 problems may result.
 A child who has had a stroke is more likely to have another one.

 Infections.
 Babies and children with SCD have a higher risk for infections.

 Priapism.
-The sickle cells block the blood vessels in the penis, causing great pain.
-If not
+The sickle cells block the blood vessels in the penis, causing a painful, prolonged

-treated right away, this can lead to the inability to have an erection (impotence).
+erection.
+If not treated right away, this can lead to the inability to have an erection

 SCD can affect any major organ.
 This can cause:

 How can I help my child live with sickle cell disease?